offen/offen/docs/running-offen/using-the-command.md

 ---

 ## When run as a horizontally scaling service
+{: .no_toc }

-These commands are only relevant when you plan to run offen as a horizontally scaling service, i.e. you might have multiple instances of the application writing to and reading from the same database.
+The following commands are only relevant when you plan to run offen as a horizontally scaling service, i.e. you might have multiple instances of the application writing to and reading from the same database.

 ### `offen migrate`